The Art & Science of Thriving Students

 (4) Empowerment Coaching Basics ($40 – valued at $395)- Participants earn an Empowerment Coach-Approach Basics Certificate at the end of this Level of Progress.

-After this, you can move into the Empowerment Education System Training where you continue your coach training journey to becoming certified as a coach in the classroom.
+After this, you can move into Level 3 of the Empowerment Education System Training where you continue your advanced coaching-approach journey to become an expert at coaching yourself and integrating the coaching-approach at the highest level as you become a certified as a coach in the classroom/school.

 2. Real and Sustainable